fennella/Bet-Master/README.md

 # Bet Master

 Bet Master is a peer-to-peer sports betting website using bitcoin.
-Bet Master was created for my final project for SE 575 (Software Design)
+Bet Master was created for my final project for SE 575 (Software Design).
 View a demo of Bet Master in action [here](https://www.youtube.com/watch?v=458_B6tSpz8)

 ## Installation